DevJobalia/MERN-SOCIAL-MEDIA-APP/README.md

 1. React Router DOM

 - index parameter for home route or "/" (App.tsx)
-- page with repatative component / Layout can be nested under route component wihtout path.
+- page with repatative component / Layout can be nested under route component wihtout path. using OUTLET component

 2. Use index.ts to work with multiple exports